Inside Out Cast: Who Voices Joy, Anger, Riley, and Others?

 Voice Actor: Paul Walter Hauser

-About Embarrassment: Another new emotion, Embarrassment might be physically bulky and strong, but is pretty shy and often hides behind other emotions.
+Another new emotion, Embarrassment, is physically bulky and strong, but is pretty shy and often hides behind other emotions.
 He reflects Riley’s self-conscious, socially awkward, and angsty moments during adolescence.
-The pink-colored new emotion might also represent sweetness, shyness, compassion, and naiveté that are a big part of Riley’s personality.

-About Paul Walter Hauser: Paul Walter Hauser has appeared in films like I, Tonya and Richard Jewell.
+Paul Walter Hauser has appeared in films like I, Tonya and Richard Jewell.
 He recently starred as a voice actor in DreamWorks’ animated film Orion and the Dark, and has an upcoming role in The Fantastic Four.

-Other notable characters in the Inside Out franchise include Envy played by Ayo Edebiri, Ennui played by Adèle Exarchopoulos, Nostalgia played by June Squibb, Mrs. Andersen or Riley’s Mother played by Diane Lane, and Mr. Andersen or Riley’s Father played by Kyle MacLachlan.
+Other notable characters in the Inside Out franchise include Envy, played by Ayo Edebiri; Ennui, played by Adèle Exarchopoulos; Nostalgia, played by June Squibb; Mrs. Andersen, or Riley’s Mother, played by Diane Lane; and Mr. Andersen, or Riley’s Father, played by Kyle MacLachlan.

 Inside Out Behind-the-Scenes: Voice Acting Process